 “You’re not looking inside the church.
-You’re looking outside the church,” Guerra said.
+You’re looking outside the church,” Guerra said in Spanish.
 “You are saying, ‘I’m taking this Gospel to the nations, to the generations.’
 You’re accepting the call to go ‘over there.'”

 Resurrection in Costa Rica was organized by a leadership team including the Evangelical Methodist Church of Costa Rica; Samaritan Hands; and Holston Conference’s Resurrection Design Team.

 The three-day event featured Latino preachers, worship leaders and musicians.
 Guerra sang praise music along with his wife and recording-artist partner, Elena Witt, daughter of Latin Grammy Award winner Marcos Witt.

 The praise band, Save Our Souls, led most of the music.
 The band’s front man, Lester Guevara, wrote a theme song which was quickly captured by worshippers.
 Throughout the weekend, participants sang and danced to the chorus of Dios de Amor:

 “Quiero adorarte por los siglos.
 Resucitaste, eres Dios de amor.” / “I want to worship you forever.
 You are resurrected, you are God of love.”